Nonlinear2/Bread-Engine/readme.md

 and the engine will return the best move.
 You can find more details on the [uci protocol](https://www.wbec-ridderkerk.nl/html/UCIProtocol.html) webpage.

-## Run the engine on a chess graphical interface:
-### Cute chess
-You can download cute chess [here](https://github.com/cutechess/cutechess/releases).
-To add the engine select: tools -> settings -> engines -> + -> command, and choose the engine's executable.

-To play a game against the engine, select: game -> new and choose the settings you want.

 ## Build the project yourself

 **You need Cmake and a C++ compiler installed.**